springer13/hptt/README.md

 * Auto-tuning (akin to FFTW)
     * Loop order
     * Parallelization
+* Multi architecture support
+    * Explicitly vectorized kernels for (AVX and ARM)

 Keep in mind that this is an early prototype; a fully functional version will be available shortly.